Rethinking the toxic workplace

 In late-stage workplaces, immunosurveillance becomes a constant background activity, with everyone participating whether they realise it or not.
 People pick up on small shifts, repeat remarks they happened to overhear, compare impressions in corridors, and work out who or what is beginning to register as a threat.
 By the time anything reaches a formal process, the classification has usually already happened, and the situation isn’t being treated as a neutral problem to assess.

 Most signals pass through unnoticed, but the ones that disturb internal order attract attention quickly.
 Sometimes that’s genuine misconduct.
 Just as often it’s a competent person pointing to something the organisation would rather keep buried.
+These are often people acting in good faith, unaware that naming what they see has already altered how they will be perceived.
 From that point, responses across the workplace begin to align in ways that resemble an immune response to a foreign body.

 Once a signal is flagged, re-classification begins and the status of the person carrying it starts to change.
 A high performer might be praised and trusted for years, but once they get too confident and begin to ask questions they’re not authorised to ask, their competence acquires a different meaning.

 The process is predictable and often resembles a prolonged humiliation ritual.
+For the person inside it, this can be profoundly destabilising.
+Not only is their credibility inside the system being dismantled, but often their sense of reality about what is happening to them as well.
 The issue itself slips into the background while attention shifts to the person who raised it, and how to best remove the threat.

 This is the autoimmune response in organisational life, where something concerning has been detected but the response turns against the carrier rather than the fault itself.
 The system can no longer distinguish between threat and diagnosis, and the messenger becomes the target while the underlying problem remains.